 - Consultation with process team and engineer followed by repeat experiment optimised for plant conditions.

-- Filtration rates monitored in the lab using a pressurised leaf filter and analysed using SEM and light microscopy.
+- Filtration rates monitored in the lab using a pressurized leaf filter and analyzed using SEM and light microscopy.

 - Slurries were filtered at 1 bar gauge pressure with 10 mm filter cloth.